 Likewise, be careful using sickness absence in your selection criteria.
 Making a decision based partly or solely on time off in relation to pregnancy-related sickness would constitute sex discrimination.
 Similarly, where an employee’s physical or mental impairment has a substantial and long-term effect on their ability to carry out normal activities, they are covered by the Equality Act.
 In such cases you cannot count time off related to an employee’s disability.

-Employers have a duty to make ‘reasonable adjustments‘ to cater for an employee considered ‘disabled’ under the Equality Act.
+As an employer, you have a duty to make ‘reasonable adjustments‘ to cater for any of your employees considered ‘disabled’ under the Equality Act.
 What is considered a ‘reasonable adjustment’ will vary depending on your organisation’s size and resources.
 This duty relates to the entire redundancy process including any offer of alternative employment.

 There is case law which ruled that travelling 50 miles to an alternative position was too far given the individual’s severe arthritis.
 The Judgment made it clear that a reasonable adjustment should have been made in the form of an alternative position being offered in the individual’s home town, where he had previously worked.